pandoc-jp/pandoc-doc-ja/users-guide.rst

    # References

-The bibliography will be inserted after this header.
-Note that the ``unnumbered`` class will be added to this header, so that the section will not be numbered.
+The bibliography will be inserted after this heading.
+Note that the ``unnumbered`` class will be added to this heading, so that the section will not be numbered.

 If you want to include items in the bibliography without actually citing